bibledit/packaging/client-debian/readme.txt

 ./tarball.sh
 This creates a tarball suitable for Debian.

-./git1.sh
+./gitmac2sid.sh
-This prepares the repository for packaging.
+This prepares the repository on macOS for packaging on Debian sid.

-./git2.sh
+./gitsid2mac.sh
-This prepares the repository for pushing.
+This copies the updated repository from Debian sid to macOS.